Cowes has long been known as the epicentre of the English yacht racing scene.

 Next up on the starboard side comes the Town Quay, just to the south of the fast cat Terminal.
 This is really only suitable for smaller shallow draft craft and can be seen in photo number 11.
 Prices for the Town Quay are the same as at Trinity Pontoon, and Cowes Harbour Control are on VHF channel 69 or 01983 293952.
 They now have their own very useful website:

 Cowes Yacht Haven with it's wavescreens comes up next, again on the starboard side.
 The Marina has few residents with plenty of visitors berths and is open 24 hours a day.
 The place is geared up for " events" and at these and other peak times can become very crowded with much rafting out required, and possibly booking in advance necessary.
 A berth here during Cowes week will definitely require booking in advance and a fat wallet to go with it.
 The protection inside is reasonable but in spite of the wavescreen winds from the northerly quadrant and passing traffic can cause a bit of rolling.
-Berthing prices here for 2020 will be £3.65 per metre per day on Fridays and Saturdays and £3.00 per metre per day Sundays to Thursday's.
-Shore power is £4.15 per night.
-They have a special 7 day deal for both berthing and electric but this is not available for Cowes Week.
+Berthing prices here for 2022 will be £3.90 per metre per day throughout the week.
+Shore power is £4.45 per night.
 Short stays of up to 4 hours are around £1.20 per metre.
 Contact Cowes Yacht Haven on VHF channel 80 or telephone 01983 299975, with a link to their site below:

-Switching back to the Western side immediately after Cowes Yacht Haven comes Shepards Wharf, again under the control of the Harbour Authorities.
+Next on the Western side immediately after Cowes Yacht Haven comes Shepards Wharf, again under the control of the Harbour Authorities.
 Visitors moorings are available here on pontoons with walk ashore access, water and electricity on the pontoons together with showers and toilets.
-Prices here in the summer months are now (2020) £3.35 per metre per day with a surcharge for multi-hulls.
-Short stays are charged at £1.11 per metre.
-These are weekend prices, Sun to Thur nights are a little cheaper (£2.94pmpn).
-Electricity is available as an extra (£3.70).
+Prices here in the summer months are now (2022) £3.20 per metre per day with a surcharge for multi-hulls.
+Short stays are charged at £2.00 per metre.
+Electricity is available as an extra (£3.80).
 There is a large working boatyard here with a 40 tonne travel lift, and storage for dry sailing.
 Other specialist services are based at this yard, see directory.
 Not as central for the town, but still an easy walk.
 Contact details for the harbour authorities have already been given.

 Once past the chain ferry there are two possibilities for mooring on the starboard side, the first being the Medina Yard.
 This outfit doesn't maintain visitors berths as such but will allow visitors to use it's pontoon if space is available.
 Prices are £2.00 per metre which doubles in Cowes Week.
 This has become an unlikely place to find room as they have a couple of new contracts which are using the pontoons.
 It must be emphasised that this is a working boatyard rather than a marina so the shore-side facilities are basic.
 Call the yard on 01983 203872 to check availability, with a link to their website below: